nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/image_folder_4/Pooling_Simple_max.png)

 #### What is MaxPooling Layer?
 How does it work?
-        Max polling uses the maximum value found in a considered size metrics.
+        Max pooling uses the maximum value found in a considered size metrics.
 Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or largest, value in each patch of each feature map.in a way.
 ![](https://computersciencewiki.org/images/8/8a/MaxpoolSample2.png)
 #### What is Kernel or Filter?
         Kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM)
         Kernel functions have been introduced for sequence data, graphs, text, images, as well as vectors.
-        A Kernel is used to solve Non- Linear problem by Linear Classifiers in a way that its useable.
+        A kernel is used to solve non-linear problem by linear classifiers in a way that its useable.
 ![](https://2.bp.blogspot.com/-iNPVcxMHMNg/WdDnyLPY9QI/AAAAAAAAAZU/hgwQOQ1liyE4nhKVYzOyuUprjHNEx7aygCLcBGAs/s1600/kernel.png)